Jalapeño Early Seeds

-The best pepper for short seasons and cooler climates!
+Early Jalapeño - The best pepper for short seasons and cooler climates!
 These are one of the earliest peppers at just 65 days from seed to the first harvest.
-Everybody loves Jalapeños because they can be prepared so many different ways.
-Jalapeno poppers, jalapeno jelly and pickled jalapenos are just a few examples.
-Jalapenos have thick skin and just like their cousin the serrano pepper, they do not need to be roasted or peeled before using.
+Everybody loves Jalapeños because they can be prepared in so many different ways.
+Jalapeño poppers, jalapeño jelly, and pickled jalapeños are just a few examples.
+Jalapeños have thick skin and just like their cousin the serrano pepper, they do not need to be roasted or peeled before using.

 Pods are 3" long and 1" wide on productive 24" plants.
 Chipotle peppers are red jalapenos that have been smoke-dried for preservation.
 It's called early for a reason; it is the earliest jalapeño to mature each season.
-Capsicum annuum (65 days) Organic - Heirloom - Open-pollinated
+Capsicum annuum (65 days) Organic - Heirloom - Open-pollinated - Non-GMO

 All of our seeds are GMO-free.